-From 28 April 2026, sponsors of clinical trials of investigational medicinal products (CTIMPs) will need to publish a summary of results within 12 months of the end of the trial.
+From 28 April 2026, sponsors of clinical trials of investigational medicinal products (CTIMPs) need to publish a summary of results within 12 months of the end of the trial.

 Which trials this requirement applies to